 First, consider whether you really hate your work, or whether you just had a bad day.
 Perhaps you enjoy the work that you do, but your boss is out to get you and make your life miserable—and this time you’re not imagining it.

 If the company culture or your boss is the problem (and you enjoy your work), consider changing jobs rather than careers.
-Our free resume writing, cover letter, and job search tutorials will teach you how to change jobs.

 If, however, you feel like the problem is that balancing accounts payable/accounts receivable is the equivalent to drinking chloroform, read on.